wimvanderbauwhede/wimvanderbauwhede.github.io/_posts/articles/2020-09-12-universal-interpreter-part-1.md

 ```

 I have put parentheses to show which part of the type is the function type corresponding to each alterative.
-Because the constructor for `A3` takes no arguments, the corresponding function signature in the BB encoding is simply `a`: a function wich takes no arguments and returns something of type `a`.
+Because the constructor for `A3` takes no arguments, the corresponding function signature in the BB encoding is simply `a`: a function which takes no arguments and returns something of type `a`.
 The final `a` is the return value of the top-level function: every type alternative is an argument to the function.
 When applying the function, it must return a value of a given type.
 This type is `a` because `a` is the return type of every function representing an alternative.

 ## Some simple examples

 Let's look at a few examples to see how this works in practice.

-### OpinionatedBool
+### OpinionatedBool: an enum-style sum type

 In a [previous post]({{site.url}}/articles/roles-as-adts-in-raku/) I showed how you can use Raku's _role_ feature to implement algebraic data types.
 I gave the example of
 `OpinionatedBool`: